KBI investigates officer involved shooting near Mayetta

 The Kansas Highway Patrol (KHP) contacted the KBI at approximately 5:55 p.m.
 Wednesday, Aug.
 19, to request assistance investigating the shooting.
 KBI agents and the Crime Scene Response Team (CSRT) responded to the scene.

 A deputy from the Jackson County Sheriff’s Office observed a vehicle with a stolen tag, occupied by a male driver and female passenger, in the Prairie Band Casino and Resort parking lot.
-The male driver, later identified as 41-year-old Shannon Wren, of Leoti, Kan., fled when the deputy attempted to make contact, prompting a vehicle pursuit.
+The male driver, later identified as 41-year-old Shanon Wren, of Topeka, fled when the deputy attempted to make contact, prompting a vehicle pursuit.
 The pursuit ended when Wren crashed the car near 158th St. and T Rd, southeast of Mayetta, Kan.

 Preliminary information indicates that KHP was asked to assist when Wren and his female passenger fled on foot into a wooded area.
 Deputies, troopers and a K-9 searched for them, and later located the subjects approximately .5 mile south of the vehicle they abandoned.
 Shortly after 5 p.m., troopers and deputies approached Wren and the female.
 Wren was armed with a knife, and during the confrontation, a trooper shot Wren.

-Note: UPDATE: The Kansas Bureau of Investigation incorrectly stated that the injured man was Shannon Wren, 41, of Leoti in the original release.
-This is incorrect.
-The injured man’s name is Shanon Wren, 41, of Topeka.
-The story below is updated to reflect this change.